 It is our goal to take a proactive and comprehensive approach to pain management in order to keep your pet as comfortable as possible.

 As your pet recovers from his or her surgery they will be monitored by our medical team.
 Unlike most hospitals, we are fully staffed 24/7.
-So what that means is your pet will be monitored after surgery by a doctor, an animal health technician and a veterinary assistant.
-We provide warming therapy, continued pain management, regular vital sign checks and of course ensure that the animals are recovering as expected.
+So what that means is your pet will be monitored after surgery by a veterinarian, an animal health technician and a veterinary assistant.
+We provide warming therapy, continued pain management, regular vital sign checks and ensure that the animals are recovering as expected.

 When your pet is ready to be discharged from our hospital, we will provide you with detailed information on how to properly care for your pet at home after surgery or any other procedures.
 We are also happy to answer any questions or concerns that may arise once you get your pet home.
 Because we are here 24/7, please never hesitate to call us with any concerns.